ardasevketakgul/Teknosan-Machining-Co./README.md

   - Work Hours
   - Productivity Metrics (Parts Produced, Defect Rates)
   - Machine Usage

+### **Supportive Dataset: Worker Experience Data**
+- Collected from Teknosan Machining Co.
+- Contains variables such as:
+  - Employment Duration
-  - Experience Level (Years of Work Experience)
+  - Skill Level (manager-rated)

-This dataset will be analyzed and visualized to identify trends and patterns in relation to worker experience.
+These datasets will be analyzed and visualized to identify trends and patterns in relation to worker experience.

 ---

 ## **Research Question & Hypothesis**
 ### **Hypothesis: The Impact of Worker Experience on Defect Rates**
 **H₀ (Null Hypothesis):** Worker experience has no significant impact on defect rates.